hbctraining/Intro-to-peak-analysis/lessons/06_peak_visualization_with_igv.md

 ### Modify tracks

-At this point, we have identified a region that we'd like to investigate, but we need to clean up the aesthetics of this region in order for us to more clearly evaluate this peak, which DiffBind has indicated shows significant differentially binding.
+At this point, we have identified a region that we'd like to investigate, but we need to clean up the aesthetics of this region in order for us to more clearly evaluate this peak, which DiffBind has indicated shows significant differential binding.

 #### Adjust data range
 One of the most important steps when comparing between tracks with quantitative ranges like BigWig files is that you'll need to set the data range to be the same across all tracks.
 We can look at our IGV browser and look in the top-left of each track (to the right of the track's name) and we will see the track's minimum and maximum data range displayed as [Minimum - Maximum].